ajmal017/amp/oms/architecture.md

 ## SimulatedPortfolio

+- This is what we call `Portfolio`
+  - In RT we can run `SimulatedPortfolio` and `ImplementedPortfolio` in parallel to collect real and simulated behavior

 - `get_holdings()`
-  - Store the holdings
+  - Store the holdings in a df
 - `update_state()`
-  - Update the holdings with fills -> SimulatedBroker.get_fills()
+  - Update the holdings with fills -> `SimulatedBroker.get_fills()`
+  - To make the simulated system closer to the implemented

 ## SimulatedBroker

 - `submit_orders()`
-- Pass back fills
+- `get_fills()`

 # Implemented system

 ## ImplementedPortfolio

 - `get_holdings()`
+  - Check self-consistency and assumptions
-  - Check that no order is in flight
+    - Check that no order is in flight otherwise we should assert or log an error
-  - Query the DB
+  - Query the DB and gets you the answer
 - `update_state()`
   - No-op since the portfolio is updated automatically